 - sentence length

 - conversational give-and-take

-Take some notes and evaluate were your child is at in these areas and where he needs the most help.
+Take some notes and evaluate where your child is at in these areas and where he needs the most help.
 Start there.
 Because autism is a spectrum disorder, your child will be at a variety of levels in each of the following categories.

 Expose your child to as many words as possible – by reading.
-Reading aloud to your child nurtures relationship while exposing him to great language but audio books certainly “count” as a read-aloud, too.
-It’s important not to water language down and read too much twaddle; read and play high quality unabridged living books a little above his level.
+Reading aloud to your child nurtures relationship while exposing him to great language but audiobooks certainly “count” as a read-aloud, too.
+It’s important not to water language down and read too much twaddle; read and play high-quality unabridged living books a little above his level.

 Clarity of Speech/Pronunciation/Articulation